Biden Opposes Nippon Steel Takeover Of US Steel - UrduPoint

 Trump said in February that he would halt the "horrible" deal if he wins a second White House term.

-The situation also goes to the heart of Biden's election manifesto pledge to rebuild American manufacturing, with concerns that a foreign takeover could send the wrong signal to the electorate.
+The situation also goes to the heart of Biden's election manifesto pledge to rebuild American manufacturing.

-"To see a major steel company, emblematic of the kind of manufacturing that the administration wants to bring back here, be sold to a foreign entity would be regarded as counter to policy efforts so far," said Thibault Denamiel of the Center for Strategic and International Studies (CSIS).
+"To see a major steel company, emblematic of the kind of manufacturing that the administration wants to bring back here, be sold to a foreign entity would be regarded as counter to policy efforts so far," said Thibault Denamiel of the Center for Strategic and International Studies.

-This could also be seen as running against Biden's campaign trail promises, Denamiel told AFP.

 USW International President David McCall said Thursday the union welcomed Biden's statement, adding that the purchase by a foreign-owned corporation "leaves us vulnerable."